The third of the four little success secrets or success tips I casually mentioned in the Keep Moving Forward video post is: Write It Down.

 This wasn’t a case of needing to improve my memory.
 I simply have too many ideas every day to keep track of them all in my head.

 Hopefully, you don’t mistake this as bragging.
-This is my way of telling you I have lost many a wonderful and possibly profitable idea simply because I was too preoccupied to write it down.
+This is my way of telling you I have lost many a wonderful and possibly profitable idea simply because I was too preoccupied to write down a note for myself.

-When you write it down, don’t try typing it into a document on your computer or your cell phone.
+When you write down notes, don’t try typing it into a document on your computer or your cell phone.
 Write it down on paper.
 Carry it around with you so you have the option to pull it out later and tinker with it or add more thoughts as you go.

 You might be resisting this.
 You love your iPhone or your laptop and think you’ll be able to access it easier later on.
 I disagree.
 I’ve seen far too many people take notes at seminars or in classes and relegate their notes, thoughts and ideas to their digital document where it gets forgotten in some file folder never to be referenced again.

-I don’t know specifically why this is so, but I suspect the people who write it down are engaging more of their learning modalities when they write it down.
+I don’t know specifically why this is so, but I suspect the people who write their ideas and notes down are engaging more of their learning modalities.
 They hear it.
-They have to think about it as they write it down.
-Many of them repeat it to themselves in a whisper or mutter it to themselves as they write it down.
+They have to think about it as they look at what they’ve written.
+Many of them repeat it to themselves in a whisper or mutter it to themselves as they are writing.
 Yes, you have to do some of this as you type, but there’s something else that kicks in when you have to hold your pen or pencil and move more of your body.

-Do yourself a favor and write it down.
+Do yourself a favor and write notes for yourself.
 You can start right now.
 The very next idea you have or thing you know you need to get done tomorrow, take two minutes and write it down.
 It’s one of the simplest, easiest, low-tech success secrets you can implement, but it makes such a huge difference.

 The palest ink is stronger than the sharpest memory.